Monodromy in the space of symmetric cubic surfaces with a line: Symmetry and monodromy via representation theory

 To present the Weyl group $W(E_6)$ as a reflection group, we first label the nodes of $E_6$ Dynkin diagram with the generating reflections $s_0,\dots,s_5$:

 This gives rise to a presentation of the Weyl group of $E_6$ as a Coxeter group:

-\begin{proposition} Any choice of six skew lines gives rise to a presentation of $W(E_6)$ in the form above. \end{proposition} \begin{proof} The choice of six skew lines determine a marking of the homology of a cubic surface $S$, where each line corresponds to the homology classes of orthogonal $(-1)$-exceptional curves $e_1,\ldots,e_6$ on $S$.
+The following result is very classical, we recap it for the reader's convenience. \begin{proposition} Any choice of six skew lines gives rise to a presentation of $W(E_6)$ in the form above. \end{proposition} \begin{proof} The choice of six skew lines determine a marking of the homology of a cubic surface $S$, where each line corresponds to the homology classes of orthogonal $(-1)$-exceptional curves $e_1,\ldots,e_6$ on $S$.
 These in turn give us a basis of long roots for the $E_6$ lattice $v_0 = h - e_1 - e_2 - e_3, v_j = e_j - e_{j+1}$ for $j = 1,\dots,5$.
 The intersection form $Q$ on the homology $H_2(S,\mathbb{Z})$ satisfies

 From this it is clear that $Q(v_i,v_i) = -2$ for any $0\le i \le 5$.
 Then the reflections $s_i$ that generate the Weyl group $W(E_6)$ are realized homologically by

 this is the \textit{geometric representation} of $W(E_6)$. \end{proof}